remult/remult/docs/index.md

   - icon: ⚡
     title: Easy Setup
-    details: Bootstrap in minutes with an Express.js middleware in the backend and an http client wrapper in the frontend.
+    details: Begin with just a middleware in your existing stack, and gradually enhance your app with Remult’s features.
+Add what you need, when you need it.
 ---